The Vector Grounding Problem: The Vector Grounding Problem

-As should be clear, the octopus in this thought experiment is operating roughly as an extremely powerful LLM would.
-Regardless of how the octopus represents the signals and their statistical relations, be it through vectors or another means, it only has access to the signals and their statistical relations---without any connection to the entities and properties in the real world that the words encoded in those signals represent.
-Consequently, even if the octopus can produce outputs that appear sensible to humans in all situations, these outputs lack intrinsic meaning, as the octopus does not and cannot assign meaning to them.\footnote{Our version of the Octopus Test goes beyond \cite{Bender2020} by assuming that it is possible the humans would never notice they were no longer communicating with each other.
-In contrast, \cite{Bender2020} contends that the octopus would fail to produce appropriate outputs to questions involving concrete objects it has never perceived, such as `how do I build a coconut catapult?'.
-This claim seems to be challenged by the often plausible replies that current LLMs provide to this sort of question.
-All the more so, we should expect the superintelligent octopus to generate even more reliably plausible responses.} The Octopus Test implies that LLMs generate outputs as devoid of intrinsic meaning as those produced by the superintelligent octopus.\footnote{Arguably, LLMs' outputs might be even more devoid of intrinsic meaning than the octopus', given that the latter is a biological organism with motivation, superintelligence, and other features that LLMs lack.
-Similar considerations apply to the comparison between LLMs and parrots \citep{Bender2021}.
-In the case of these animals, even if their outputs carry some meaning, they typically do not align with the meaning of the language they produce.}.
-It is humans, whether castaways or otherwise, who interpret these outputs as meaningful because they resemble meaningful words and sentences.
-LLMs have no access to coconuts, trees, or anything else beyond language.
-The vectors they receive and manipulate during internal processing are merely meaningless arrays of numbers, ungrounded in anything outside statistical patterns in language, just like the outputs they generate.
-In other words, the Octopus Test primes the intuition that all meaning in the outputs produced by LLMs lies in the eye of the beholder, their human interpreters.
-This would be so, we might add, because LLMs are susceptible to the Vector Grounding problem.
+The octopus in this thought experiment operates analogously to a powerful LLM.
+Regardless of the format of its internal states---whether vectors or otherwise---the octopus accesses only linguistic signals and their statistical relationships, lacking any connection to the real-world entities and properties these signals purportedly represent.
+Consequently, even if the octopus produces outputs that appear perfectly sensible to human observers, these outputs lack intrinsic meaning.
+The Octopus Test suggests that LLMs generate outputs as devoid of intrinsic meaning as those produced by the superintelligent octopus.\footnote{One might argue that LLMs' outputs are even more devoid of intrinsic meaning than the octopus's, given that the latter is a biological organism endowed with cognitive states, motivations, superintelligence, and other features that LLMs lack.
+Similar considerations apply when comparing LLMs to parrots \citep{Bender2021}.
+In the case of these animals, even if their outputs carry some meaning, they typically do not align with the meaning of the language they produce.} Humans (castaways or contemporary users) project meaning onto these outputs because they superficially resemble meaningful words and sentences.
+LLMs have no access to coconuts, trees, or any extra-linguistic reality.
+The vectors they process are merely arrays of numbers, grounded only in statistical patterns within language, not in the world these patterns purportedly describe.
+In other words, the Octopus Test invites the conclusion that all meaning in the outputs produced by LLMs is extrinsic: it lies in the eye of the beholder.
+This would be because LLMs are susceptible to the Vector Grounding Problem.